Skip to main content

 Redness and flushing

-If you have rosacea, you may experience frequent flushing or persistent redness across your nose, cheeks, forehead, and chin.
+If you have rosacea, you may experience frequent flushing or persistent redness mainly across the nose and cheeks, but it can also affect the forehead and chin.
 This symptom is often the first sign of rosacea.²

 An increase in skin thickness

-Skin thickness is another common symptom of this chronic skin condition.
-Thickening may happen if your sebaceous (oil) glands enlarge (aka hyperplasia)³, which may occur alongside the dilation of hair follicles.⁴
+Skin thickening, or phymatous changes, are a secondary symptom of rosacea.
+Thickening may happen if your sebaceous (oil) glands enlarge (aka hyperplasia),³ which may occur alongside the dilation of hair follicles.⁴

-Broken blood vessels, commonly known as spider veins, can occur with rosacea.⁵ This may happen due to exposure to extreme temperatures, spices, and alcohol, all of which may trigger rosacea flare-ups.⁶
+Dilated small blood vessels, known as telangiectasias, can occur with rosacea.⁵ This may happen due to exposure to extreme temperatures, spices, and alcohol, all of which may trigger rosacea flare-ups.⁶

 Papules or pustules (similar to pimples)